ADT EDUCATIONAL PROGRAM

-The program is currently available in the Prostate Cancer Centre in Calgary, The Prostate Centre in Victoria, the Vancouver General Hospital, QE II Health Sciences Centre in Halifax, Princess Margaret Cancer Centre in Toronto, and Cross Cancer Institute in Edmonton.
-An online version of the ADT Educational Program will be available in 2017 so that patients, partners and others can take the course across Canada.
+The program is currently available in the Prostate Cancer Centre in Calgary, QE II Health Sciences Centre in Halifax, Princess Margaret Cancer Centre in Toronto, and Cross Cancer Institute in Edmonton.
+An online version of the ADT Educational Program is also now available so that patients, partners and others can take the course across Canada.

 This educational program is ideal for prostate cancer patients (and their partners) who will be on ADT for at least 6 months.
 We encourage patients to join the program “preemptively”—i.e., before they start ADT or as soon as possible after starting on ADT.
 That being said, patients who have been on ADT for any length of time are still welcome to attend.